networkop/tkng/content/services/clusterIP/_index.md

     app: my-backend-app
 ```

-Quite unexpectedly, these 5 lines can generate a large amount of state inside the cluster as each Service has to be implemented on all worker nodes and its state grows prortionally to the number of backend Endpoints.
-In order to better understand the mechanisms behind it, the remainder of this chapter will be broken down into the following sections:
+Quite unexpectedly, these 5 lines can generate a large amount of state inside the cluster as each Service has to be implemented on all nodes and its state grows prortionally to the number of backend Endpoints.
+In order to better understand the networking behind it, the remainder of this chapter will be broken down into the following sections:

-- **Control Plane** will examine the mechanics of interaction between user input, the API server and distributed node-local agents.
+- **Control Plane** will examine the mechanics of interaction between the user input, the API server processing it and a distributed set of node-local agents ultimately consuming it.
-- **Data Plane** will cover some of the standard implementations, including iptables, ipvs and eBPF.
+- **Data Plane** will cover some of the standard implementations including iptables, ipvs and eBPF.
-- **Optimisations** will look at how control plane can be tuned to provide better scalability.
+- **Optimisations** will look at how control plane can be tuned to provide better scalability and performance.